 CFD Trading Fees

-Once again, eToro allows you to trade CFD instruments on a 100% commission-free basis.
+Once again, eToro allows you to trade CFD instruments on a 100% commission-free basis (when applied to spreads when you trade CFDs).
 This is irrespective of the asset or marketplace you are looking to access.

 Although Trading 212 advertises commission-free CFD trading, this isn’t strictly true.
 The reason for this is that the platform charges a 0.5% currency conversion charge when you trade a non-UK instrument.